 - Two-year license loss

-- Hardship license available after six months with ignition lock
+- Hardship license available after six months with an ignition lock

 - Program costs and assessments applicable